Harriesh-hub/AI---Face-Detection/README.md

-# AI---Face-Detection
-AI-powered face detection project for cybersecurity and secure access control
+# AI-Powered Face Detection for Cybersecurity
+This project uses Python, OpenCV, and Flask to detect and verify faces in real time for secure access control.
+Unauthorized users are logged automatically, improving data protection and demonstrating AI in cybersecurity.